krimtonz/kz/USAGE.md

 * A lag counter
 * A real-time timer
 * Various commands.
+* An inventory editor within the pause screen.

 All of these are configurable in the [settings menu](#210-settings)